 The Trends That Defined the Decade

-After swapping belle epoque frocks for men’s overalls to contribute to the war effort (you can’t do much heavy lifting in a tightly laced corset, after all), women shifted radically in the clothes they were willing to wear following World War I. Boned corsets and full skirts were out, and sleek shapes and relaxed fits were in.
-Naturally, it’s the knee-skimming flapper dress that remains the ultimate symbol of 1920s fashion, with dropped waistlines, pleated skirts and Art Deco embellishments adding serious glamour to cocktail hour.
+After swapping belle-époque frocks for men’s overalls to contribute to the war effort (you can’t do much heavy lifting in a tightly laced corset, after all), women shifted radically in the clothes they were willing to wear following World War I. Boned corsets and full skirts were out, and sleek shapes and relaxed fits were in.
+Naturally, it’s the knee-skimming flapper dress that remains the ultimate symbol of 1920s fashion, with dropped waistlines, pleated skirts, and art-deco embellishments adding serious glamour to cocktail hour.

 But it wasn’t just the Chanel show.
-Competition came from contemporaries including Jeanne Lanvin, known for her embellished chemise dresses (see an above illustration of Lanvin’s stunning eveningwear), Paul Poiret, credited with introducing bohemian harem pants to the artsy style set, and Elsa Schiaparelli—Chanel’s greatest rival—who famously designed the speakeasy soirée dress—a party frock with hidden pockets that could cleverly hide a hip flask.
+Competition came from contemporaries, including Jeanne Lanvin, known for her embellished chemise dresses (see an above illustration of Lanvin’s stunning evening wear); Paul Poiret, credited with introducing bohemian harem pants to the artsy style set; and Elsa Schiaparelli—Chanel’s greatest rival—who famously designed the speakeasy soirée dress, a party frock with hidden pockets that could cleverly hide a hip flask.

-Thanks to shorter hemlines and advances in fabric technology, hosiery became a huge trend among the Bright Young Things, with sales of stockings and decorative tights going through the roof.
+Thanks to shorter hemlines and advances in fabric technology, hosiery became a huge trend among the bright young things, with sales of stockings and decorative tights going through the roof.
 Swimwear got skimpier, heels got higher, and voluminous wrap coats with real fur trims became a signature of high society.